Abortion Bill [HL]

 Government Spending

-The bill's impact on government spending is not explicitly stated but may lead to increased expenditure to ensure timely access to abortion services, as mandated by the bill.
+The bill's direct impact on government spending is unclear from the text but could lead to increased costs associated with providing abortion services, particularly if the NHS has a duty to ensure timely access to these services as implied in the proposed amendments.

 Groups Affected

-- Individuals who perform non-consensual abortions: Face potential prosecution under a new criminal offense.
+- Individuals who may commit non-consensual abortions: They face potential life imprisonment under the new legislation.

 Powered by nyModel